 #4.
 Running out of cash - 32%:

-Burning cash is a legitimate cause for business failure but the wider issues stem from the call outs mentioned above.
-It's easy to burn cash if the online marketing is not working, poor traffic is coming to the site, resulting in little to no sales.
+Burning cash is a legitimate cause for business failure, but the broader issues stem from the call-outs mentioned above.
+It's easy to burn cash if online marketing is not working and poor traffic is coming to the site, resulting in poor online experiences that lead to little to no sales.

 #5.
 Price and Costing issues - 29%

-Costing issues is commonly a business spending too much to acquire a customer.
-The margins cannot sustain a “high cost per customer acquisition” ("cost per acquisition" is the measurement of how much marketing dollars is needed to acquire a single customer).
+Costing issues are commonly a business spending too much to acquire a customer.
+The margins cannot sustain a “high cost per customer acquisition” (cost per acquisition refers to the measurement of how many marketing dollars are needed to acquire a single customer).

-And as stated earlier, a high cost to acquire is the result of poor Pull Marketing conduct and poor online experiences which need to be driven by the right people.
+As stated earlier, a high cost to acquire is often the result of poor online experiences that fail to convert into sales.

 Social = high cost to acquire

-One of the more costly methods to acquire customers is when too much emphasis is put on Social strategy.
-This is a common trap startups fall into.
+One of the more costly methods for acquiring customers is when too much emphasis is placed on Social strategy.
+This is a common pitfall that startups often fall into.

 Some startup brands state their business was founded on a "Social strategy", but what they don’t tell you is the cash burn it took to gain that momentum.

-Put simply, Social tactics are fun and sexy but not as effective as Pull Marketing done right.
+Social tactics are fun and sexy but not as effective.

 Why is this the case?